4 Ways We Design Safety into Our Temporary Wall Systems

 • Designing for strength and structural integrity: our temporary modular wall solutions are engineered to securely integrate with and maintain a facility’s structural integrity - and keep occupants safe.
 We accomplish this by designing telescoping capabilities to extend and securely attach to the ceiling; using specialized grid clips which are proven to provide a secure and robust connection to the panel.
 Our panels are also designed to be stable and freestanding even before attaching grid clips.

-• Panel bonding: The panels in our LiteBarrier system are bonded in place to ensure they cannot be knocked down or broken loose.
+• Panel bonding: The panels in our LiteBarrier™ system are bonded in place to ensure they cannot be knocked down or broken loose.

-2. Designing ICRA Requirements Into Our Solutions
+2. Designing ICRA Requirements Into Temporary Construction Walls

-Ensuring our solutions meet and exceed the most stringent ICRA Class IV and Class V requirements is a main driver of our design process.
-It's also a critical consideration for healthcare contractors when selecting temporary containment for construction dust and debris.
+Ensuring our solutions meet and exceed the most stringent ICRA Class IV/V requirements is a main driver of our design process.
+It's also a critical consideration for healthcare contractors when selecting temporary walls for construction dust and debris.
 In fact, many healthcare facilities no longer accept traditional methods, such as plastic sheeting, which fails to meet these requirements.
-Here’s how we design ICRA requirements into our modular wall solutions:

 • Creating Airtight Seals: Our mechanical components and tongue and groove design are specifically selected to achieve and guarantee airtight seals.
 This differs from early generations of containment methods, which rely on knobs or zippers that create as many fail points and problems as they solve.
 Our design components include: